1. What Cue is

 "The same alert never fires twice, never fires in the wrong place, and never fires at the wrong time."Read the full kit →

-"Four frameworks, zero uploads, graceful fallbacks, the intelligence is everywhere, and yet the critical path never depends on it."Read the full kit →
+"Four frameworks, on-device first, a secure cloud read by default, the intelligence is everywhere, and yet the critical path never depends on it."Read the full kit →

 Tap + and the camera is already up.
 Apple-Pay-style auto-fire trips the shutter the moment it sees a readable card, no tap required.
-Apple Vision runs on-device first (free, private, fast), with Claude as a cloud-optional fallback only for cards Vision can't crack.
+Apple Vision runs on-device first (fast, free), and by default the captured image then goes securely to Claude, the cloud engine that fills in the details; a Scan on-device only setting in Settings keeps every scan local.
 A scratch-off guard catches covered PINs, a smart flip prompt asks for the back only when exactly one side of the pair is missing, and single-use reward certificates get their own "Redeems For" banner instead of a fake $0.00 balance.

 Gift cards also arrive by email.
-Open the message in Mail, tap Share, pick CardCue Pro, and the form is already filled in.
+Available now: open the message in Mail, tap Share, pick CardCue Pro, and the form is already filled in.
 The Share Extension parses brand, number, PIN, balance, and expiration with an on-device regex matcher.
 No API key lives inside the extension, no upload happens, no network call fires.
 Two doorways into one wallet: the camera, and the Share Sheet.

 "Most wallet apps make you type.
 Cue has the camera up before you finish reaching for the card, and the form already filled in when the card arrives by email."Read the full kit →